Clarence Mason

 Herman Stevens Jr. (born June 17, 1965) is an American attorney and former professional wrestling manager, best known for his attorney gimmicks as Clarence Mason in the World Wrestling Federation (WWF) and as J. Biggs in World Championship Wrestling (WCW) from 1999–2000.

 Early life

 As a child, Stevens always wanted to be a performer in the wrestling industry.
 While in college, he unsuccessfully attempted to obtain an internship with WCW.
-When Stevens was in law school, he befriended Ernie Ladd, who managed to get him a meeting with the WWF.
+When Stevens was in the Southern University Law Center, he befriended Ernie Ladd, who managed to get him a meeting with the WWF.
 Stevens went to New York to meet with Vince McMahon and was eventually signed to a contract.

 Professional wrestling career

 World Wrestling Federation (1995–1997)

 Stevens entered the WWF in 1995 as Clarence Mason (whose stage name was a play on Clarence Darrow and Perry Mason), a lawyer primarily introduced to play off the publicity lawyers had gotten during the ongoing O. J. Simpson trial.
 His character and speaking style were based on Johnnie Cochran.

 Clarence Mason was introduced as the legal counsel for Jim Cornette, who was attempting to reverse a decision at an In Your House 3 pay per view event that had seen Yokozuna and the British Bulldog, whom Cornette was managing, lose the WWF Tag Team Championship held by Diesel and Shawn Michaels.
 Following this, Mason continued his association with Cornette and his stable of wrestlers.